tanyaclement/cpcda18.github.io/index.md

 Learning goals:

--  Exploration of cultural implications of large-scale preservation of cultural materials.
+-  Exploring the cultural implications of large-scale data analysis with cultural materials.

 -  Writing using perspectives in critical data studies;

--  Familiarity with scripting-style programming in Python and Unix-like systems, emphasizing literacy in finding and using free and open source software; techniques for collecting, transforming, and analyzing media and metadata available on the Web; with commonly used data models and their standard formats, including CSV, JSON, and XML; with text analysis techniques such as natural language processing (NLP), sentiment analysis, and machine learning classification; and with tools for analyzing cultural data via visualization and statistical tests, emphasizing critical reflection on the limitations of these approaches.
+-  Gaining familiarity with scripting-style programming in Python and Unix-like systems with an emphasis on gaining critical perspectives on the  use of freely available data sets in the humanities and on free and open source software; in techniques for collecting, transforming, and analyzing media and metadata available on the Web; of commonly used data models and their standard formats, including CSV, JSON, and XML; of text analysis techniques such as natural language processing (NLP), sentiment analysis, and machine learning classification; and with tools for analyzing cultural data via visualization and statistical tests

 ## Course Principles

 -  Writing critically about data requires both a level of knowledge about data and data wrangling as it requires a level of knowledge about thinking and writing from critical perspectives learned in cultural studies.
-While this course does not *teach* cultural studies, an understanding of and experience in humanities theory and research and the principles of cultural studies are essential.
+While this course does not *teach* cultural studies per se, an understanding of and experience in humanities theory and research and the principles of cultural studies are essential for success in the course.

 -  Imitating and modifying others’ code is essential in learning to program.
 You can many examples and explanations on [Stack Exchange](http://stackexchange.com) and similar online forums.
 Taking one or two lines without attribution is OK; if you use a longer chunk of code found online, add a #comment with the source’s URL.